TBLabFJD/PriorR/README.md

 Subfolders explanation and content:

 - Users: this folder contains the user information about the session.
 Should be created but empty when the program is installed.
 - Database: this folder contains the internal database of variants of interest as they are cataloghed by the analysts.
-Should contain an empty table with column names (See required files).
+Should contain an empty table with column names (See example).
-- Dependencies: this folder contains the file that links genes to HPO files needed to find genes relevant for a disease (see required files).
+- Dependencies: this folder contains the file that links genes to HPO files needed to find genes relevant for a disease (see uploaded files).
-- Orphanet panels: this folder contains all the Orphanet panels (see required files).
+- Orphanet panels: this folder contains all the Orphanet panels (see uploaded files).

 2. Sample_files: should contain the variant files as they come out from the FJD-pipeline.